rwb/m26/README.md

 * According to Pyrooz et al. (2016:7, Appendix A) there were 105 American cities with at least 200,000 population in the year 2010.
 * Among these 105 cities, there were 82 American cities with at least 250,000 population in either 2013, 2014, or 2015.
 * Number of murders is based on the FBI's Uniform Crime Reporting Program for the years 2013 and 2015.
-* Population size is reported for each city's jurisdiction for the years 2013-2015.
+* Population size is also based on each city's jurisdiction as reported in the UCR records for the years 2013, 2014, and 2015.
+* The first version of the variables (h13-h15 and p13-p15) were obtained from the [published UCR reports](https://www.fbi.gov/how-we-can-help-you/more-fbi-services-and-information/ucr/publications); the second version of the variables (h13a-h15a and p13a-p15a) were obtained from Jacob Kaplan's [website](https://crimedatatool.com).
 * Data set:

 ```Rout